gazarrillo/CEIQ_bot/README.md

 # CEIQ_bot
-A telegram bot designed to be hosted on pythonanywhere.com
+An FAQ telegram bot designed to be hosted on pythonanywhere.com

-This was a project made specifically for the student government of Chemical Engineering (CEIQ) at Universidad Metropolitana.
+This project was made specifically for the student government of Chemical Engineering (CEIQ) at Universidad Metropolitana.

 ![image](https://user-images.githubusercontent.com/38231671/126076310-87f2ca59-f1ac-4aef-b787-ae0b5eeb0c5c.png)